Traeger Timberline XL Review: New Features, Pricing, and Our Thoughts

 Size and Dimensions

-This is about 12 regular size chickens, 16 rib racks, or 12 pork butts.
+This is about 12 regular-sized size chickens, 16 rib racks, or 12 pork butts.

 Wood pellet grills normally carry a 1 to 3-year warranty with the expectations of a few Pit Boss grill models which offer up to 5 years and rec teq which offers 6 years.
 The XL comes with a 10-year warranty.